Me on golf technique – part 2

 If you prematurely rotate your arms going back, or cock the wrists too much, too early you will retard your vital body coil to the top.
 Quiet hands and fore arms, initially, solves this.
 After half way back you have to open the hands and club a little, even flinging the club away from impact a little at the top to start your downswing.
 This fling is made in the exact opposite direction you want your downswing path to take.
 As important in putting as the full swing, this subtle fling of the clubhead away from the ball as you move into your downswing determines the path your downswing will make.
 In putting you simply pendulum back through.
 In the full swing this feels like that is all the hands do in a swing.
 The next sensation is impact, itself, as they automatically release.
 While the hands may have to actually stop some at the top the clubhead actually doesn’t.
 It makes a tiny fish hook maneuver just beneath the path to the top, not a “V” configuration, but a “U” configuration, allowing the club to stay in motion as if you are gradually increasing speed from take away to past impact.
 Even if the club actually stops it should feel like it is barreling through a fish hook U-turn to preserve the feeling of maintaining a gradual increase of speed, a U-turn that involves, also, a very slight inside to square return path that is just below the backswing plane.
 Imagine a “U” shaped joint in your home plumbing and how water flows just as fast through it as everywhere else.
 A “V” shaped kink, not so much.
 This “U” shape is no larger than the diameter of a golf ball.
 This shift just mentioned, involves a small loop that also occurs at this stage of the transition.
 Compared to the club’s path to the top it falls slightly straight down, away from and behind the golfer creating a small inside to square loop.
 This is part of the natural straightening of the club and the left arm as the body draws tight.
 I describe the move as a “barrel roll” with the wrists.
+It’s important not to force a loop but rather guard against a loop above your backswing path as you transition..
 The right palm rolls slightly skyward.
 This is a result of your body lowering itself to get down to the ball as it starts down as well as a move left.
 As your lower body starts to wrench counter-clockwise towards the target your wrists absorb this stress by rotating a little the opposite way – clockwise – in this instance.
 You don’t bob your head up or down.
 It’s a sensation of shifting your weight to get in position for delivery.
 This inside to square loop, however small, is vital to making golf an easier game to play in spite of the lack of coverage it gets in most instruction books.
 It is a key move in a good golf swing.
 Besides routing the club around your shoulders for power, it sets the club up to swing out to where your ball is sitting, well in front of you.
 Best of all it keeps you from coming over the top on the way down, a death move.
 Meanwhile the clubhead path, but for that tiny “U” shaped, inside loop move, resembles a crescent moon from takeaway to impact.
 The post impact path reveals that the entire arc has shifted about a foot from back to downswing paths.
 Like two very large hula hoops leaned against a wall one a foot ahead of the other.
 In this book I refer to a snappy transition zone.
 This is one reason why.
 You want gradual acceleration from take away to the finish.
 This subtle fling of the clubhead away from impact as you start down also instills the vital sensation of centrifugal force and lets you know where the clubhead is.
 This is the hand’s one, conscious chance to contribute to the core driven golf swing technique.
 Except for a precise move the first few feet back with the club, arms and shoulders all acting as one, and keeping the wrists quiet until halfway back, this fling at the top is all you should have to think about regarding your hands in a swing.
 Allowing for a small inside to square loop, make sure it is exactly opposite the desired path back down.
 It develops a reflexive downswing and “airs out” the transition.
 Like tossing a ball up before you hit it.
 Like cracking a door open before slamming it shut.
 This fling away from impact as you transition can be more or less pronounced depending on one’s particular style or pace.
 It is not an absolute requirement but I recommend it to help trigger a responsive downswing.
 A subtle move, not a radical one.

 I used to cup my left wrist at the top, like Freddy Couples does, for decades.
 Few golfers I have ever seen in the flesh swing as beautifully as Freddy does.
 Poetic power is how I describe his action.
 I learned, while writing this book, that I am less gifted than he and I now use a more reliable technique that finds my left wrist relatively straight at the top with the club face parallel to my left arm.
 This involves less clock wise rotation of my arms going back, my club opening only 90 degrees.
 Whereas before my wrist cupped about 15 degrees and my club face rotated about 105 degrees.
 I feel much more solid and efficient now that I have made the change.
 Efficiency versus flamboyancy of motion.